 Ní Chuilleanáin is the Vermeer of contemporary poetry.
 Her luminous interiors achieve great visual beauty, but should not be mistaken for exercises in escapism.
 They are sites where history and the individual brush against each other, force fields of action and radiant understanding . . . one of the most distinctive and rewarding bodies of work in contemporary poetry.

 Eiléan Ní Chuilleanáin was born in Cork City in 1942, educated there and at Oxford before spending her working life as an academic in Trinity College, Dublin.
 She was a founder member of Cyphers, a literary journal.
 She has won the Patrick Kavanagh Award, the Irish Times Award for Poetry, the O’Shaughnessy Award of the Irish-American Cultural Institute which called her “among the very best poets of her generation”, and the International Griffin Poetry Prize.

 Eiléan Ní Chuilleanáin is a Fellow and Professor of English (Emerita) at Trinity College, Dublin and a member of Aosdána.
-She was recently appointed as Ireland Professor of Poetry (2016).
-In 1978 she married Macdara Woods who died in 2018.
-Their son Niall Woods is a musician.
+She is Ireland Professor of Poetry (2016-2019).
+She was married to Macdara Woods, who died in 2018.

 The Mother House